wvlet/airframe/docs/airframe-di.md

 // What if a and b hold resources (e.g., network connection, database connection, etc.), that need to be released later?
 ```

-To manage life cycle of A and B, you eventually needs to store the object references somewhere like this:
+To manage life cycle of A and B, you eventually need to store the object references somewhere like this:

 ```scala
 // Assume storing objects in a Map-backed session